/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 Add score configs to

-agentmark.json under scores, and write the eval functions on your handler.Deploy to sync
+agentmark.json under scores, and register eval functions on the client that backs your deployed handler.3

 Push to your connected branch.
 The deployment pipeline syncs your datasets and score configs to AgentMark Cloud.